 The mathematics education degree program joins faculty from two top-notch programs.
-College of Arts and Sciences mathematics faculty provide mathematics instruction while College of Education faculty teaches education classes.
+College of Arts, Sciences and Education mathematics faculty provide mathematics instruction while College of Education faculty teaches education classes.
 Mathematics education degree students also receive appropriate field experiences teaching in selected west Michigan high schools.

 Advance your Career with a Mathematics Education Degree